UK still backs Rwanda deportations despite legal challenge

 Britain has already paid Rwanda 120 million pounds ($145 million) but no one has been sent there as part of the deal.
 The U.K. was forced to cancel the first deportation flight at the last minute in June after the European Court of Human Rights ruled that the plan carried “a real risk of irreversible harm.”

+Braverman railed against the ruling.
+“We cannot allow a foreign court to undermine the sovereignty of our borders,” she said, though she has dropped an idea suggested by the previous government of pulling Britain out of the international human rights court.

-Several asylum-seekers, aid groups and a border officials’ union are taking legal action against the government, with a hearing due later this month.
+Several asylum-seekers, aid groups and a border officials’ union took legal action against the government in the British courts, with a hearing due later this month.

-Braverman, who was appointed last month by new Prime Minister Liz Truss, told an audience at the Conservative Party’s annual conference that she was seeking to expand the policy.

-“We’re looking actively at negotiating with countries who will take our asylum seekers,” she said.

 The crossings, and how to stop them, are a source of friction between the U.K. and France.
 Braverman said the U.K. was committed to working with France to stop the smuggling gangs.